fschaeffler/course-signup/README.md

 ##  version 0.0.1

+- added lambda functions for getting courses
-- added lambda functions with stub methods
+- added lambda functions for signing up a student
+- added communication with DynamoDB